ivf-infertility.com home

 Outcome of assisted conception treatment for HIV-positive patients

-Pregnancy rate per intrauterine insemination cycle varies between 10.8% and 18.6% (Gilling–Smith et al., 2003; Semprini et al., 2003).
+Pregnancy rate per intrauterine insemination cycle varies between 10.8% and 18.6% (Gilling–Smith et al., 2003; Semprini et al., 2003, Vitorino et al, 2011)).
 This is similar to results achieved in HIV-negative patients.
-As for IVF treatment, it has been reported that HIV-positive women have lower pregnancy rates than HIV-negative women (Coll et al Human Reproduction 2005).
+As for IVF treatment, it has been reported that HIV-positive women have lower pregnancy rates than HIV-negative women 11-21% compared to 26% in matched control ( Van der Leuwen Human Reprod Update 2007).The reduced pregnancy rates after IVF has been observed in HIV infected women when they used their own eggs.
+However, no significant reduction in pregnancy rates was found when donated eggs were used.

 How safe is Assisted conception treatment?

-There is a lack of long-term safety data on anti-HIV drugs taken during pregnancy and the potential exists for teratogenic effects, mitochondrial damage, and neonatal death (Blanche et al., 1999).
-However, to date there is no reported cases of seroconversion in either partner or child born after sperm washing in over 3000 cycles of treatment (Gilling-Smith et al., 2003).
+There is a lack of long-term safety data on anti-HIV drugs taken during pregnancy and the potential risks for teratogenic effects, mitochondrial damage, and neonatal death (Blanche et al., 1999).
+However, to date, over 15,000 cycles of IUI and IVF with washed semen have been performed in Europe, without reported transmission of HIV (ESHRE 2010).Gilling-Smith and colleagues (2003) reported no cases of seroconversion in either partner or child born after sperm washing in over 3000 cycles of treatment .

 Page:1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22